-The Project Site is located in an urban area and is currently undeveloped.
-The Modified Project includes development of the site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State

-Density Bonus law.
+The Project Site is located in an urban area and is currently developed with Fab Cars and Trophy Automotive Dealer Group in five buildings (totaling approximately 104,000 square feet) and surface parking.
+The Modified Project includes demolition and removal of all existing uses from the Project Site and development of the site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 The Modified Project would comply with all plans for energy efficiency and renewable energy.
 Thus, the Modified Project would not conflict with or obstruct a state or local plan for renewable energy or energy efficiency.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.